vSsongv/vSsongv/README.md

 ### 👋 Hi, I’m Ssong.
 Frontend Developer.
-💻 I want to be a professional Developer :)

-💎 I'm focusing on Web Accessibility!
+💎 I'm focusing on UI, UX and clean code!

-💫 I try to write Clean Code!
+💫 I pursue continuous growth to become a better me.

 💕 I’m looking forward to collaborate with great people :)